arcynicoletong/G1MotorPHBasicPayRoll/MotorPHPayrollSystem/README.md

-import java.time.LocalTime;					// We use this to create "time objects" so the program understands 8:00 AM is a time, not just text. import java.time.YearMonth;					// This helps us handle calendar logic, like checking if a month has 30 or 31 days for the cutoff. import java.time.format.DateTimeFormatter;	// This is our "translator" that turns text from the CSV (like "08:30") into a real Java time object. import java.util.Scanner;					// As taught in our synchronous class, this is the tool  that lets the program read what the user types into the console.
+import java.time.LocalTime;					// We use this to create "time objects" so the program understands 8:00 AM is a time, not just text. import java.time.YearMonth;					// This helps us handle calendar logic, like checking if a month has 30 or 31 days for the cutoff. import java.time.format.DateTimeFormatter;	// This is our "translator" that turns text from the CSV (like "08:30") into a real Java time object. import java.util.ArrayList;					// ArrayLists are used to store the CSV files, where each element is a String array. import java.util.Scanner;					// As taught in our synchronous class, this is the tool  that lets the program read what the user types into the console.
 ```